 The heiress grumbled to herself, watching as Jaune brought his shield around after Emerald kicked off of it, flipping and whipping at the boy with her bladed chains.
 She stumbled as she landed – just a bit – and Weiss could tell the length of their fight was really wearing down on both combatants.

-The girl glanced up at the board, seeing Jaune and Emerald in near identical positions to where they were ten minutes ago: still in the green, but bordering on dropping into the yellow.
-Their fight had been going on for almost sixteen minutes, well past the end of class.
+The girl glanced up at the board, seeing Jaune and Emerald in near identical positions to where they were minutes ago: still in the green, but bordering on dropping into the yellow.
+Their fight had been going on for far too long, well past the official end of class.
 A handful of students had left, but Professor Goodwitch had made no move to stop them.
 That just proved even more how spectacular a fight the ones who remained were experiencing, that so many had stayed.

-Weiss curled in on herself in pride, hearing an unfamiliar voice singing Jaune's praises.
-When Emerald ran forwards and had to hop back out of a swipe of the blond's sword, the heiress found herself grinning even wider.
+Weiss curled in on herself in pride, hearing an unfamiliar voice praising the boy she'd trained.
+When Emerald ran forwards and had to hop back out of a swipe of the blond's sword, the heiress found herself smiling even wider.

 If this had been an actual tournament bout with a roaring crowd, Weiss would've been cheering alongside them.
 Instead, she held it in lest she garner stares.
 That, and the last thing she wanted to do was be a distraction for Jaune and cost him the match.
 She was forced to let her outbursts stew inside her, and so she gripped her skirt tighter.

-The two clashed once more, before separating and standing on opposite sides of arena, neither lowering their weapons until Jaune cast his glance to the screen.
+The two clashed once more, before separating and standing on opposite sides of arena, Jaune lowered his arms as he looked up to their estimated auras on display.

 "Draw?"
 He offered, and it echoed off the walls of the arena before the crowd began to murmur.